codymitchem/BigBoxApp03/README.md

 # BigBoxApp03
- This is my 3rd iterative project of many that handles stores information that works with MySQL data base"
+ This is my 3rd iterative of a project of many that handles stores and the information that works with MySQL data base"